 Have you ever been on one of those god-forsaken team-building exercises?
 You know the ones.
-Everyone readily agrees, not because they think it will be fun but because they are worried how it could hurt their career if they don’t.
-Whether it is raft building, high wire acrobatics or camping in the wilderness, corporations seem to have a sudden love affair with the art of team bonding and morale boosting.
+Everyone readily agrees, not because they think it will be fun but because they are worried about how it could hurt their career if they don’t.
+Whether it is raft building, high wire acrobatics or camping in the wilderness, corporations seem to have a sudden love affair with the art of team bonding and morale-boosting.

 BaileyTennants is no different.
 When CEO Daniel Bailey and his sister Jill, Chairwoman of the company, arrange a camping weekend out at the famous, albeit fictional, inhospitable Giralang Ranges, no one is really that surprised.
 These ranges are not for the lighthearted; it is rugged, heavily forested and completely wild.
-It is a place that will push individuals out of their comfort-zone, forcing them to work together if they want to come away unscathed.
+It is a place that will push individuals out of their comfort zone, forcing them to work together if they want to come away unscathed.

 Splitting into two teams, the females start first on one track with the men following shortly behind.
 The teams, a mixture of junior and senior employees have from Friday until Sunday lunch-time to navigate the terrain, find their campsites and then the exit where a warm mini-bus will be waiting from them.
 No phones are allowed, not that it would matter anyway because the chance of gaining a signal in the dense woodland is pretty much impossible, and so there will be no contact with the outside world.

 Whilst the male team seems to grasp the concept of team-work, getting to the rendezvous point with time to spare, the females seem to have a few more issues.

 Who Makes Up The Female BaileyTennants Team